 “He said, ‘Hit me,’ and she did,” Swinyard said.

 Mortensen has Paul’s initials tattooed on the inside of his lip, which Paul’s attorney pointed to as an example of his possessive nature.
-Mortensen’s lawyer disagreed with that characterization and said all of the men on the show got lip tattoos of their partners’ names in a humorous scene that has not yet aired.
+Mortensen’s lawyer disagreed with that characterization and said many of the men on the TV show got lip tattoos of their partners’ names in a humorous scene that has not yet aired.

 Eleven fights between the exes were under examination in their protective order requests.
 A recently leaked video of one fight from 2023 prompted ABC to make the unprecedented move last month of shelving an already-filmed season of “The Bachelorette” starring Paul.
 Hulu also paused production of “The Secret Lives of Mormon Wives” and resumed filming last week.